 If you have a small-to-medium size house, this article will tell you how many solar panels you need to power it.

 Homeowners who are interested in going solar often want to know how many solar panels it will take to power their house.

 The most accurate way to find that out is to get a professional solar installer to perform an analysis on your home.
 A quick but somewhat less accurate way is to read your monthly electric bill and use our solar calculator to determine what your power generation and estimated system price would be.

 Even though that takes just a few minutes, people sometimes just want a quick answer on what the average electrical usage for a 2,000 square foot house in the United States is, and how many solar panels would be needed to power it.

 According to the Energy Information Administration (EIA), the average house in the United States between 2,000 and 2,499 sqft in size uses 11,606 kWh annually, or 967 kWh per month.

-If that house has a south facing roof without any shading during the day, it would need anywhere between 16 and 25 premium solar panels to generate that much electricity.
-In this case, “premium” refers to solar panels with an output rating of about 400 watts, which are the highest efficiency panels currently available.
-These include the SunPower A Series and LG NeON 2 series.
+If that house has a south facing roof without any shading during the day, it would need anywhere between 14 and 22 premium solar panels to generate that much electricity.
+In this case, “premium” refers to solar panels with an output rating of 400 watts or higher, which are the highest efficiency panels currently available.
+Some examples of panels in this category include the SunPower M Series and A Series, the QCells Q.PEAK G10 series, and the REC Alpha series.

-Budget solar panels can save you money, but will generate less electricity per panel.
-The lowest efficiency panels you’ll find on the market have a rating around 250 watts.
-That average 2,000 sqft home using 967 kWh per month would need between 24 and 38 budget solar panels to supply all of its electricity needs.
+Cheaper solar panels can save you money, but will generate less electricity per panel.
+The lowest efficiency panels you’ll find on the market have a rating around 300 watts.
+That average 2,000 sqft home using 967 kWh per month would need between 21 and 33 budget solar panels to supply all of its electricity needs.